How SPM English Grading Works

 A+ to A (80-100%): The Top Tier

-Students in this band demonstrate strong command of English across all papers.
-They write well-organised essays with varied vocabulary, score consistently in comprehension, and handle literature questions with confidence.
+Students in this band demonstrate strong command of English across all four papers.
+They write well-organised essays with varied vocabulary, score consistently in reading comprehension, and handle the speaking and listening papers with confidence.
 These grades open every door — top university programmes, JPA scholarships, Petronas scholarships, and competitive corporate graduate schemes all typically require at least an A- in SPM English.

 A- to B (60-79%): The Competitive Middle